Palpatine0/DistBench/load-balancing/README.md

 Implement only worker selection via `LoadBalancerStrategy.selectWorker(key, totalWorkers)`:
 - **RoundRobinStrategy**: Cycles worker IDs 1..N in sequence.
 Exposes `reset()` to start from worker-1 for each run.
 Keys are ignored.
 - **LeastRequestStrategy**: Selects the worker with the fewest active requests.
 Tracks active request counts per worker using thread-safe counters.
 Exposes `incrementRequestCount(workerId)`, `decrementRequestCount(workerId)`, and `resetCounters()`.
-- **ConsistentHashStrategy**: Not yet implemented.
+- **ConsistentHashStrategy**: Uses consistent hashing to map request keys to workers deterministically, ensuring the same key always routes to the same worker for cache affinity.

 ### Services (in `service/`)
-All strategy services implement the `StrategyService` interface, which defines three methods: `runHeterogeneousNodes()`, `runHotKey()`, and `runPartialFailure()`.
+All strategy services implement the `IStrategyService` interface, which defines three methods: `runHeterogeneousNodes()`, `runHotKey()`, and `runPartialFailure()`.

-Services own orchestration: scenario setup, per-request selection, invoking `WorkerService`, and building `vo.TestResult`:
+Services own orchestration: scenario setup, concurrent request execution via `LoadGenerator`, and building `vo.TestResult`:
-- **RoundRobinService**: Sequential loop execution; calls `roundRobinStrategy.reset()` before each scenario.
+- **RoundRobinServiceImpl**: Uses `LoadGenerator` for concurrent request execution; calls `roundRobinStrategy.reset()` before each scenario.
-- **LeastRequestService**: Sequential loop execution; increments/decrements active request counts around each `workerService.processRequest()` call; calls `leastRequestStrategy.resetCounters()` before each scenario.
+- **LeastRequestServiceImpl**: Uses `LoadGenerator` with pre/post-request callbacks to track active request counts; increments count before processing and decrements after; calls `leastRequestStrategy.resetCounters()` before each scenario.
-- **ConsistentHashService**: Not yet implemented (throws `UnsupportedOperationException`).
+- **ConsistentHashServiceImpl**: Uses `LoadGenerator` for concurrent request execution with consistent hash-based worker selection.

-### LoadGeneratorService
+### Infrastructure (in `infrastructure/`)
+Core infrastructure components that provide foundational capabilities:
+- **Worker**: Simulates individual backend worker nodes with configurable latency, jitter (±10ms), and failure rates.
+Uses `Thread.sleep()` to simulate processing time.
-Provides a generic concurrent runner that services can use to execute requests in parallel while still delegating worker choice to a `LoadBalancerStrategy`.
+- **LoadGenerator**: Provides concurrent request execution using a thread pool (100 threads).
+All strategy services use this for parallel load generation while delegating worker selection to any `LoadBalancerStrategy`.
+Supports optional pre/post-request callbacks for strategies that need to track active requests.

+### Utilities (in `util/`)
+Helper utilities for test execution and result processing:
+- **LoadTestUtils**: Static utility methods for calculating latency percentiles (p50, p95, p99) from sorted latency lists and converting worker ID-based counts to string-keyed distribution maps.

 ### Strategy Behavior Details
 - **Round Robin**: Worker IDs are 1-indexed.
-Service assigns requests strictly in 1..N..1 order (sequential execution).
-Concurrency can be introduced by using `LoadGeneratorService`.
+Cycles through workers 1..N..1 in order.
+Uses concurrent execution via `LoadGenerator` with 100 threads.
-- **Least Request**: Tracks active requests per worker.
-In sequential execution, this behaves similarly to round-robin since only one request is active at a time.
-The strategy shows its advantage when used with concurrent execution (e.g., via `LoadGeneratorService`).
+- **Least Request**: Tracks active requests per worker using thread-safe atomic counters.
+With concurrent execution via `LoadGenerator`, this strategy shows its advantage by routing new requests to workers with fewer active requests, naturally avoiding slow or failing workers.
+- **Consistent Hash**: Maps request keys to workers using consistent hashing.
+The same key always routes to the same worker, providing cache affinity benefits for hot keys.

 ## How Scenarios Are Simulated